swcarpentry/2014-04-14-wise/README.md

 This repository hosts material to be used in the April 2014 bootcamp at the Lawrence Berkeley National Laboratory.

-Instructors: Katy Huff, Cindee Madison, Tracy Teal, Azalee Bostroem, and Molly Gibson
+Instructors: Katy Huff, Cindee Madison, Azalee Bostroem, Jessica Kerr, Molly Gibson, and Suzanne Kiihne.